-The new checkout date for those in the TSA program is May 1.
-FEMA is calling applicants eligible for the extension to notify them of the new checkout date.
+The TSA checkout date, which previously had been extended to May 1, has been extended again to May 29.
+FEMA will be calling applicants eligible for the new extension to notify them of the checkout date.

 The temporary Transitional Sheltering Assistance program allows eligible Hurricane Sandy survivors whose houses have been severely damaged or destroyed to stay in a hotel for a limited time.
 The cost of the room is paid directly to the hotel by FEMA.

 The extension was approved to help those applicants still eligible for the program to remain in hotels as FEMA and its state and local partners work to identify longer-term housing solutions.
 All TSA applicants currently staying in hotels are evaluated for continued eligibility.

 FEMA continues to work in coordination with local, state, tribal and voluntary agency partners to assist applicants through outreach and comprehensive casework to identify and transition them to more suitable temporary or long-term housing.

 For more information on New York’s disaster recovery, visit www.fema.gov/SandyNY, www.twitter.com/FEMASandy, www.facebook.com/FEMASandy and www.fema.gov/blog.